ericmc27/ericmc27/README.md

 - 🌱 I’m currently learning: **Next.js, Express**

-- 👯 I’m looking to collaborate on **any project that enhances our skills as developers**
+- 👯 I’m looking to collaborate on **any project that improves our skills as developers**

 - 👨‍💻 All of my projects are available at [https://github.com/ericmc27?tab=repositories](https://github.com/ericmc27?tab=repositories)